brainlife/docs/docs/technical/api.md

 Brainlife platform consists of various microservices which enables various functionalities available to our end-users mainly through our web UI.
-This document describes some of these services in case you might be interested in directly interfacing with these services through their APIs.
+This document describes some of these services in case you might be interested in directly interfacing with these services through our APIs.

 ![diagram](https://docs.google.com/drawings/d/e/2PACX-1vSbxpvxhckYT5rUJReexZdbaL4xZpMDiebDP-yQAxrcy1VwKCAHYQQTWE8mMQ4lBgQg9qpcZcZmaEr1/pub?w=960&amp;h=551)